Your probationary review: 5 questions to pre-answer

 A manager wants to know: can I give this person a piece of scope and not worry about it?
 The review is where they either confirm that answer or get a quiet alarm bell.

 The good news: the questions are predictable.
-If you pre-answer them, the meeting becomes a formality.
+Pre-answer them and the meeting becomes a formality.

 The five questions (and how to pre-answer them)